Health Benefits of Grass-Fed Butter: Why It’s Good for You

 Rich source of CLA: Grass-fed butter contains five times more conjugated linoleic acid (CLA) than butter from grain-fed cows.
 CLA is a beneficial fatty acid linked to fighting cancer, preventing bone loss, and helping your body build muscle rather than store fat.
 Its anti-inflammatory properties help it support nearly every system in your body, and provide protection from chronic inflammatory disease.

-Fights inflammation with omega-3: Grass-fed butter also boasts much higher levels of omega-3 fatty acids such as DHA and EPA, compared to butter from grain-fed cows.
-Your body produces small amounts of these fatty acids, but a diet rich in omega-3 can help you reach optimal levels.
+Grass-fed butter also boasts much higher levels of omega-3 fatty acids such as DHA and EPA, compared to butter from grain-fed cows.
+Your body can convert ALA, another type of omega-3, to small amounts of EPA and DHA, but a diet rich in omega-3 EPA and DHA can help you reach optimal levels.

 Omega-3s are an integral part of cell membranes throughout your body, and a building block for necessary hormones.
 Their anti-inflammatory function makes them essential for protecting heart and brain function and controlling inflammatory conditions such as eczema and arthritis.
 Proper omega-3 levels are also vital for healthy fetal development.